18 Essential Tips for Perfect Dining Room Lighting Over Your Table

 Integrate Wall Sconces for Enhanced Atmospheric Control

-15. Scale Fixtures Appropriately for Ceiling Height
+15. Scaling Fixtures to Celebrate Your Ceiling Height

 Elegant dining room with a large chandelier and a rectangular dining table, showcasing proper fixture scale for high ceilings.